- Outbreak stage

 ALB does not attack wood in houses.
 The adults only lay their eggs on living trees, and although the larvae can continue to develop in felled wood, the early-stage larvae require the conditions and nutrition found in living wood

 This pest is regulated, so movement of plants, logs and wood from infested areas is subject to statutory controls.
-Movement restrictions on host plants and woody material for two commercial retailers in the affected areas have been implemented by the Fera Plant Health & Seeds Inspectorate and Forestry Commission by way of plant health notices.
+Movement restrictions on host plants and woody material for two commercial retailers in the affected areas have been implemented by plant health notices.

-Fera served notices on plant retailers in the affected area to prevent the movement of any potentially infested host plants or host plant material (with stems more than 2cm in diameter).
+Notices were served on plant retailers in the affected area to prevent the movement of any potentially infested host plants or host plant material (with stems more than 2cm in diameter).

 Larvae within wood will not survive if the wood is chipped to lengths no longer than 25mm.
 Once the wood has been chipped in this way it is deemed safe and can be disposed of.